The Transcontinental Railroad

 from Aimee Crocker, Queen of Bohemia by Kevin Taylor

 Construction of the railroad began on January 8, 1863, when company president and governor, Leland Stanford, removing his gloves and coat, deposited a load of sand and gravel at the foot of K Street in Sacramento.
 Charles Crocker’s responsibility was overseeing the actual construction of the line, and it was a formidable task, requiring backbreaking labor and unprecedented manpower.
 Crocker knew the local labor supplies were inadequate to build the railroad and that many workers were unwilling to undertake the most brutal tasks.
-There were too many other opportunities in the mines of Nevada and on the farms and ranches of California.
+There were too many other opportunities in the mines of the Nevada territory and on the farms and ranches of California.
 Few were drawn to the backbreaking labor of railroad construction.
 For every 1,000 men who signed up, 900 moved on after a week.

 Crocker sent recruiters across California and into China.
 In 1867, a workforce of approximately 12,000 Chinese was in place.
 By the time the line was finished, their numbers had swollen to 15,000.
 Fully 98 percent of the workers were Chinese coolies.